digitalnsw/nsw-design-system/src/components/tags/content/_guidance.md

 Users often confuse tags as buttons.
 Conduct user testing to make sure the way you use them is not causing confusion.

+### When not to use this component

+Do not:

+* Use to initiate an action, consider buttons
+* Use to link to page content, consider text links

 ### How this component works

-Tags are designed to look button-like, but are visually distinct from regular buttons.

 Each tag links users to a listing of all the content, or filters content, with that specific keyword or phrase.

-Clicking on a tag takes the user to a list page of all items tagged with that keyword or phrase.
-Tags can also be used to filter content on a page.

 ## Accessibility